The best hotels in Montreal

 Auberge Bishop Downtown in Shaughnessy Village is the smarter budget play.
 At $75-99/night, you get more character. it's a converted building on Bishop Street with actual personality.
 You're 10 minutes walk from the core of Rue Sainte-Catherine and close to Concordia University, which means the neighborhood has real coffee shops and cheap, good food options nearby.
 This is the one we'd pick if we were paying out of pocket.

-Montreal's best neighborhoods
+Montreal's best hotel regions

 Old Montreal and Downtown are where most visitors land, and honestly, that's fine.
 Old Montreal wins for atmosphere and walkability, but if you're here for work or a festival, Downtown keeps you central without the cobblestone markup.